hillaryychan/COMP3311/02_Data-Modelling.md

 The different mappings also capture different aspects of subclasses:

-* ER styles can't show disjoint subclasses and total participation
+* ER styles can't show disjoint subclasses and total participation.
+We can't guarantee a objects does not appear in another subclass.
-* OO styles can't show disjoint subclasses but can show total participation
+* OO styles can't show disjoint subclasses but can show total participation.
+We can't guarantee a objects does not appear in another subclass.
-* single table styles can show disjointed and overlapping subclasses and total participation if we define constraints properly
+* single table styles can show disjointed and overlapping subclasses and total participation if we define constraints properly.
+E.g. we have an attribute indicate which subclass an object belongs to.
+However we can't prevent a tuple from having a attribute from another subclass